-“I’ve just arrived in the village, and I don’t know anyone,” said Ann addressing the busker.
+Even though she’d turned her back on him, Ann could feel the Bankers disapproving glare boring into her.
+“I’ve just arrived in the village, and I don’t know anyone,” she said addressing the busker.
 “You could fill me in on this place.
 You’d be doing me a huge favour.”

 Huffing and shaking his head at being ignored, the banker marched towards the hotel looking none too pleased.

 “Gee thanks, but you don’t have to.”

 “No, I want to.”
 Now she felt awkward.
 “Look, I want to learn about Maidenboat.
 That is why I’m here.
 I was born here, and I want to find out more.”

 “Born here, raised in Greenland, oh and I lived London for a few years when I was little.”

 “Wow, that’s cool,” he said smiling.

 “What’s your name?”